Using Kerberos implies that your client's browser must be configured properly!

 Please make sure that there your SSO-enabled domain is only entered in the Local intranet zone and nowhere else!
 If you have falsely entered the same domain in Trusted sites and Local intranet, the first one is used an no Kerberos token is sent by Internet Explorer to the webserver.

 Newer versions of Chrome do automatically detect the Kerberos negotiation and transmit your token.
+In case you are using an outdated version of Chrome we highly suggest to update it for security reasons.

 C:\Program Files (x86)\Google\Chrome\Application\chrome.exe --auth-server-whitelist="*.test.ad